ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_collision_monitor.md

 If no such zone is triggered, then the `cmd_vel` message is used.
 Else, it is scaled or set to stop as appropriate.

 By default, the Collision Monitor is configured for usage with the Nav2 bringup package, running in parallel with the `navigation_launch.py` launch file.
-For correct operation of the Collision Monitor with the Velocity Smoother, it is required to remove the Velocity Smoother’s `cmd_vel_smoothed` remapping in the `navigation_launch.py` bringup script as presented below.
+For correct operation of the Collision Monitor with the Velocity Smoother, it is required to remove the Velocity Smoother's `cmd_vel_smoothed` remapping in the `navigation_launch.py` bringup script as presented below.
 This will make the output topic of the Velocity Smoother to be untouched, which will be the input to the newly added Collision Monitor:

 ```python
 Node(